2002 Daytona 500

-The 2002 Daytona 500, the 44th running of the event, was held on February 17 at Daytona International Speedway in Daytona Beach, Florida as the first of 36 races of the 2002 Winston Cup Season.
+The 2002 Daytona 500, the 44th running of the event, was held on February 17 at Daytona International Speedway in Daytona Beach, Florida as the first of 36 races of the 2002 NASCAR Winston Cup Series.
 Rookie Jimmie Johnson, driving the No. 48 Chevrolet for Hendrick Motorsports, won the pole with fellow Daytona 500 rookie Kevin Harvick qualifying second, making this the first time the field would be led by two first-time Daytona 500 participants.
 Ward Burton, driving the No.22 Dodge for Bill Davis Racing, won the race.
 This race was the last for long-time veteran driver Dave Marcis.

 As part of the television contract signed at the end of the 1999 NASCAR season, the 2002 Daytona 500 was televised by NBC.
 Allen Bestwick provided the play-by-play in the booth with color commentators Benny Parsons and Wally Dallenbach Jr. The prerace show was hosted by Bill Weber, who reported from the pits with Matt Yocum, Marty Snider, and Dave Burns.
 This was the first time NBC televised the Daytona 500.